zendesk/istanbul/README.md

 Since all the good ones are taken.
 Comes from the loose association of ideas across coverage, carpet-area coverage, the country that makes good carpets and so on...

+### What has Zendesk changed?

+In the original package, an error is thrown after creating a coverage report:

+`ERROR [coverage]: TypeError: Cannot read property 'text' of undefined`

+The error is thrown despite reports being correctly generated.
+The changes in this fork modify conditional statements that reference `structuredText[startLine]` in the html report generation file to ensure it exists prior to reference in order to mitigate the TypeError.